For many organizations, the transition to the cloud for data storage is inevitable.

 Ultimately, a properly secured cloud environment results in a compliant environment.

-AWS Compliance
+AWS Regulatory Compliance Examples

-To help customers verify cloud compliance with industry and government requirements, AWS engages with external certifying bodies and independent auditors to provide detailed information regarding the policies, processes, and controls it establishes and operates.
+To help customers verify cloud compliance with industry and government requirements, AWS engages with external certifying bodies and independent auditors to provide detailed information regarding the policies, processes and controls it establishes and operates.

 Essentially, AWS is responsible for the security of the cloud.
 Its customers (meaning you) are responsible for security in the cloud.